AbdelrahmanEsmail/AbdelrahmanEsmail/README.md

 # Hey there! 👋

-I'm Abdelrahman Esmail, a passionate software engineering student with a keen interest in iOS Development.
+I'm Abdelrahman Esmail, a passionate software engineering student with a keen interest in Full Stack Web Development.
 Welcome to my GitHub profile!

 ## About Me

 - 🎓 Software Engineering student at Mansoura University
-- 🌱 Currently learning and exploring iOS Development using Swift and SwiftUI & UIKit
+- 🌱 Currently learning and exploring Web Development using React and Django & Python
 - 💡 Always eager to learn new technologies and collaborate on exciting projects

 ## My Interests

-- 📱 iOS App Development
+- 💻 Front-End Development
 - 💻 Back-End Development
 - 🖥️ User Interface (UI) and User Experience (UX) design
+- 📱 iOS App Development
 - 🚀 Building apps that solve real-world problems and deliver a great user experience

 ### Technologies

+- Python
+- Django
+- HTML
+- CSS
+- JS
+- Bootstrap
+- React
 - Swift
-- C#
-- Python
 - SwiftUI
 - UIKit
-- Django
-- Laravel
+- C#

 ## Goals

-- 📚 Continuously improving my skills in Swift
+- 📚 Continuously improving my skills in React
 - 🌟 Contributing to open-source projects
-- 🚀 Building and launching my own iOS apps on the App Store
+- 🚀 Building and launching my own Web apps on the Internet

 ### Language Usage